openSUSE/trollolo/README.md

     describe Scrum::BacklogMover do
       subject { described_class.new(real_settings) }

-      it "fails without moving if backlog list is missing waterline or seabed", vcr: "move_backlog_missing_waterbed", vcr_record: true do expect { subject.move("neUHHzDo", "NzGCbEeN") }.to raise_error
+      it "fails without moving if sprint backlog is missing from sprint board", vcr: "move_backlog_missing_backlog", vcr_record: false do expect {
-      end
+        }.to raise_error("sprint board is missing Sprint Backlog list") end
     end